shreyasharma091874-cloud/R_PEAK_LSTM_PROJECT_/README.md

 Detecting R-peaks is important for heart rate analysis and medical diagnosis.

 In this project, an LSTM-based deep learning model is trained to learn temporal patterns in ECG signals and detect R-peak positions.
+##  Project Objective

+The objective of this project is to develop a deep learning model for detecting R-peaks in ECG signals using LSTM (Long Short-Term Memory) networks.

+ECG signals are time-series biomedical signals, and accurate detection of R-peaks is essential for heart rate calculation and cardiac analysis.

+The project aims to train an LSTM model that can learn temporal patterns in ECG signals and correctly identify peak positions.

+##  Problem Statement

+Manual detection of R-peaks in ECG signals is time-consuming and error-prone.

+Traditional signal processing methods may fail in noisy conditions.

+Therefore, a deep learning approach using LSTM is implemented to automatically detect peaks with high accuracy.

+##  Applications

+- Heart rate monitoring
+- ECG signal analysis
+- Biomedical signal processing
+- Arrhythmia detection
+- Healthcare AI systems

 ##  Softwares Used